HealthBioscienceIDEAS/aic2023-workshop/docs/pet.md

 4. SUM PET frames across the 4D acquisition
    1. For interframe realignment, we typically create an average image of the entire 4D time series to use as a reference image to align each frame.
-Because the PiB framing sequence has difference frame durations, we cannot simply average the frames as we would in fMRI, but instead need to create a SUM image of the entire 70-minute acquisition using a weighted average.
+Because the PiB framing sequence has different frame durations, we cannot simply average the frames as we would in fMRI, but instead need to create a SUM image of the entire 70-minute acquisition using a weighted average.
    1. Open the ImCalc module in SPM.